 If you are planning on carrying any kind of load in your pannier a long distance and heading off for a few days, get a touring bike.

 Good for: touring, commuting, smoother gravel riding

 Time Trial (TT) / Triathlon

 For out-and-out speed against the clock.
 These bikes are built with one thing in mind, to go as fast as possible and cheat the wind.

-Everything about these bikes screams speed and subtle features such as hidden cables or brakes and aero seat posts all add up when paired with a full aero frame and fork.
+Everything about these bikes screams speed.
+Subtle features such as deep rims, hidden cables and aero seat posts all add up when paired with a skinsuit and aero helmet.

 Good for: Racing Time Trials or Triathlons